Current Architectural Styles in Florida

 • Flat roofing or shallow-pitched roofs

-• Large outdoor living and dining areas
+• Extensive outdoor living and dining areas

 #4.
 Key West